cmsc105-f24/cmsc105-f24.github.io/modules/module2.md

 # Module 2: A few more getting-started examples

 * First read this page then start coding the module.
-* Post your Python files to Blackboard under the module 2 assignment.
+* Post your Python files to Blackboard under the Module 2 assignment.

 **Note:** Create a text file called `module2.txt` where you will store you answers to exercise questions.
 The questions that are not related to changing code.
 You will submit this file on Blackboard along with your code.